forhaoliu/instructrl/README.md

 - From scratch: Training transformer policy from scratch w/ and w/o instructions.
 - CLIP-RL: Training transformer policy with pretrained OpenAI CLIP-VIT w/ and w/o instructions.
 - *Instruct*RL: Training transformer policy with pretrained multimodal MAE encoding w/ and w/o instructions.

+The code also supports training and evaluating with both continuous and discretized robot action.

 ## Installation
 If this is on GPU, install CoppeliaSim with [coppeliasim script](./scripts/coppeliasim.sh), then install the dependencies with pip.